newaetech/cw310-bergen-board/docs/README.md

 | 7        | DQ3 (HOLD# or RESET#)       | AC22
 | 8        | VDD       | 1.8V

+If soldered on-board, part number `IS25WP128-JLLE` is normally used (but due to supply chain issues other parts may be substituted, confirm if you require a specific part).
+If the socket is installed, the same part number (`IS25WP128-JLLE`) can be installed in the socket.

+Part number `IS25WP128-JLLE` is a 1.8V only QSPI chip.

 #### USERIO-A VCC QSPI Socket

+Part `U29` is a socket that fits a WSON68 sized chip, tested for example with Micron `MT25QL256ABA1EW9-0SIT` (the same part used in the FPGA configuration).

 The connection between QSPI and FPGA is given below: